ed-g/pg_schema_dataclip/README.md

 ## Database User

-The database user (referred to as dataclip_user, but it could be any postgres user) should have as few privileges as possible.
+The database user (referred to as `dataclip_user`, but it could be any postgres user) should have as few privileges as possible.

 You'll want to use a low setting for its connection limit, so it is less